emilfolino/emilfolino.se/pages/tech.md

 ## Technical

-I wanted this page to be _fast_, _reliable_ and _accessible_.
+I wanted this page to be **fast**, **reliable** and **accessible**.
 This is what I did.

 ### Server
-The server is a Digital Ocean _debian_ droplet and the site is served via _nginx_.
+The server is a Digital Ocean debian droplet and the site is served via nginx.

 ### Static pages
-All pages are generated static _HTML pages_.
-The content is written in _[Markdown](https://daringfireball.net/projects/markdown/)_ and converted to HTML before being synced to the server.
+All pages are generated static HTML pages.
+The content is written in [Markdown](https://daringfireball.net/projects/markdown/) and converted to HTML before being synced to the server.

 ### Typography
 I came across the [faune](http://www.cnap.graphismeenfrance.fr/faune/en.html) font and liked the different look.
-The fonts are hosted on the server and served & cached through _nginx_.
+The fonts are hosted on the server and served & cached through nginx.